Euro flat ahead of ECB meeting; dollar recovers slightly as caution returns

 “But at the same time it is likely to point out that fiscal policy in the euro zone has to make its contributions too,” she wrote.

-The euro was broadly flat, at $1.088, having touched a ten-day high.
+The euro was broadly flat, at $1.088, having touched a ten-day high EUR=EBS.

 European member states have struggled to coordinate a debt-sharing recovery fund in response to the coronavirus, which has exposed old political divides in the European Union as southern European economies such as Italy and Spain are the hardest hit.